Frequent Assessing Questions

 I think I am eligible for a Principal Residence Exemption but I didn’t get my form to the Assessor by June 1st.
 Can I still get a PRE?

 YES!
-If you did not get your form into the office in time to have the exemption added to your property record, you may request the July or December Board of Review add the exemption.
+If you did not get your form into the office in time to have the exemption added to your property record, you may request the Assessor add the exemption.
 They have the authority to add the current year and up to three prior years.
 Contact the Assessor’s Office at (616) 949-6176 to begin the process.

 I received a letter from the Assessor’s Office asking about my property.
 What is this about?